forkjoseph/vnperf/README.md

 useful vehicular data such as speed and location.

 ## Testbed Platform
-We have tested VNperf on **Dell XPS 13 Developer** laptop running **Ubuntu16.04 LTS 64bit**.
+We have tested VNperf on **Dell XPS 13 Developer** laptop running **Ubuntu 16.04 LTS 64-bit**.
 In theory, any Debian-distro with reasonable hardware should works;
 we have not tested on other platforms.

 For network interfaces, we have tested with three hardwares: